What are Tax Treaties?

 Using the Foreign Earned Income Exclusion

 A second option to avoid US taxation while living in the UK is to claim the Foreign Earned Income Exclusion or FEIE.
-Claiming this allows you to exclude a certain amount of the income you earn outside the US and exclude it from US taxation completely.
+Claiming this allows you to exclude a certain amount of the income you earn outside the US, which will be completely exclude it from US taxation.

 How to claim US UK Tax Treaty benefits